 The focus required to balance poses with steadiness develops concentration and balance at the emotional, mental, and psychic levels.
-These asana are especially noted for balancing the nervous system and removing stress and anxiety, hold for as long as possible for maximum benefit!
+These asana are especially noted for balancing the nervous system and removing stress and anxiety.

-At first balancing is difficult, however the body is very adaptable and progress comes quickly with regular practice.
-Using drishti helps tremendously with balance, drishti is at the toe if steady, or at the wall if wobbly.
+At first balancing may be difficult, however the body is very adaptable and progress comes quickly with regular practice.
+Using drishti (gaze points) helps tremendously with balance, drishti is at the toe if steady, or at the wall if wobbly.